dmtaylor/costanza/README.md

 - `/dhtest {roll value}`: argument text is parsed and evaluated as d-notation, and the resulting value is run as a Dark Heresy/Fantasy Flight Warhammer 40k
 RPG skill test (i.e. over or under 1d100)
 - `/weather [location]`: gets current weather conditions for given location, or defaults from config file.
 Uses [wttr.in](https://wttr.in/) for weather data.
+- `/leaderboard`: displays the stats leaderboards for the month so far

 ## Environment Variables